-All mothers and daughters argue about clothes, music, boys and hair, but this went deeper.
+All mothers and daughters argue about clothes, music, boys, and hair, but the tension between us went deeper.
 Our blended family was coping with difficult circumstances, from divorce and financial problems to the loss of our house.
 I now understand Diana was trying to deal with the same complicated issues that I was, but without a foundation of emotional maturity.
 It took time, but we eventually found our way across the great teenage divide.

 Today, everything is different.
 I’m 65 and heading towards retirement while Diana is 26, newly engaged and a successful journalist.
 We talk daily and support each another, and we choose our words carefully when we speak.
 We also do our best to center on healthy sibling relationships with her brothers, as we are now proud of our family.

 My 6 Steps To Fixing A Broken Relationship With My Teen

 Here’s what I learned from my own experience that might benefit other moms who are struggling to heal the rift with their daughters:

 1. Get help.

 You and your daughter might need a therapist.
 It can be hard to determine on your own if your adolescent is going through the typical angst of the teen years or is experiencing a mood disorder like depression.
 You can benefit from finding a professional who can help you both, whether together or separately.
 Your daughter, especially, may need to find a trusted social worker or psychologist who believes in her and can give her hope.